kavintn12-Ai/kavintn12-Ai-/README.md

 ## 🚀 About Me

-Web Developer and Digital Marketer specializing in modern, responsive websites and digital marketing solutions that help businesses strengthen their online presence.
+WordPress Designer and Digital Marketer focused on creating modern websites and helping businesses improve their online presence through SEO and digital marketing.

 - 💼 Web Developer
 - 📈 Digital Marketer